 Model comparison results reported in section 5.1 are not based on the Falsification Principle, and they concern specific, and expressly indicated, pieces of data.
 We are clarifying this in Section 1.1 (new words in bold).
 These data have not been used to build the models. “…each probability $P^j(\Omega^j_i)$ represents a performance score of the adopted model against the piece of empirical data $D_i$, and can eventually be used for model comparison purposes, concerning that specific piece of data.”

-We also remark that the model selection in section 6.1 is only a consequence of the inadequacy of the Mohr-Coulomb model with respect to the observational and dynamical data in the village.
+We also remark that the model selection in section 6.1 is only a consequence of the inadequacy of the Mohr-Coulomb model with respect to the observational data in the village.

 Second, it is not clear to me how a model that has been calibrated inverting the data of one specific event can be used to provide a comprehensive hazard.
 At a first glance, this model can describe well "that" specific event; of course the model will have uncertainties that are purely epistemic (due to the fact that I do not have the real parameters and model to describe "that" event).
 However, this uncertainty cannot be used as an aleatory variability to describe what may happen in the future.
 At best in this way the authors may describe the hazard conditional to the occurrence of debris flows that have a similar source of the 1955 event.
 Put another way, uncertainty on the fit of one event cannot describe the variability of any kind of future event.
 If I misunderstood what the authors mean here, I suggest clarifying if the authors are describing "that" flow, a "similar" flow, or "any possible future" flow (as expected by a hazard model).